We arrived home with no health problems following these guidelines. Of course, we look like we have been on a LONG flight…but it’s good to be home.

 This is the last post concerning our trip.
 Thank you for going on this adventure with us.
 I received so much encouragement about my writing.
 Rob learned many skills in trip planning.
 He set the itinerary and I wrote about it.
 We felt your prayers throughout the trip and were often just ahead of trouble.
 Thank you for your care and concern.

-Even though our trip was cut short and wasn’t what we had planned, it’s good to be home.
+Even though our trip was cut short which wasn’t what we had planned, it’s good to be home.
 We are Americans!!

 What Did We Learn?

-We learned so much about God’s glorious creation and even moreso about ourselves and how we fit into His plan for the world and how we fit into it.
+We learned so much about God’s glorious creation and even moreso about ourselves and how we fit into His plan for the world.

 We learned our planet is sick and needs tender loving care in many ways.
 Ironically, this world shutdown due to the pandemic has had unforeseen consequences of healing.
 Pollution is down, animals are reclaiming habitat, etc. It is like humans are in time out!!